Smalltalk: Level of access

 Everything in Smalltalk-80, unless customised to avoid the possibility, is available for modification from within a running program.
 This means that, for example, the IDE can be changed in a running system without restarting it.
 In some implementations, the syntax of the language or the garbage collection implementation can also be changed on the fly.
 Even the statement true become: false is valid in Smalltalk, although executing it is not recommended except for demonstration purposes (see virtual machine, image-based persistence, and backups).

 Just-in-time compilation

-Smalltalk programs are usually compiled to bytecode, which is then interpreted by a virtual machine or dynamically translated into machine-native code.
+Smalltalk programs are usually compiled to bytecode, which is then interpreted by a virtual machine or dynamically translated into native machine-code.
+The results of previous message lookups are cached in self-modifying machine-code resulting in very high-performance sends that can out-perform the indirect function calls in C++ virtual method calls.